Fuel Accountability: The Foundation of Client Reporting in Offshore Operations

 A vessel may spend more time in standby than expected.
 DP or cargo operations may extend longer than planned.
 Bunkering quantities may be accepted without independent verification.
 Daily reports may show fuel totals without enough operating context.

-Common charter patterns include:
+Common offshore patterns include:

 • Fuel questions become harder to resolve as time passes.